 History of Scale Drawings

-Although the drawings all have a print resolution of 96 DPI by default, the scale is based on a resolution of 72 DPI, since that was used to scale the drawings at the Railroad Paintshop.
+Although the drawings all have a print resolution of 96 PPI by default, the scale is based on a resolution of 72 PPI, since that was (historically) a common printing resolution and was used to scale the drawings at the Railroad Paintshop.
 All scales leading up to the 1:55 series are approximate, and in fact the exact scale of the later 1:55 drawings is 1:53.33.
-The 1:36 and 1:18 series are drawn at 2 and 4 pixels per scale inch respectively, so at a given printing resolution, they are exactly 1:(DPI/2) and 1:(DPI/4) respectively.
+The 1:36 and 1:18 series are drawn at 2 and 4 pixels per scale inch respectively, so at a given printing resolution PPI, they are exactly 1:(PPI/2) and 1:(PPI/4) respectively.

 Modest beginnings - 1:880 Series